-As part of our pneumatic retrofit program, in 2021 we identified the opportunity to use solar pumps to replace targeted pneumatic injection pumps in our Alberta and British Columbia conventional areas.
+- As part of our pneumatic retrofit program, in 2021 we identified the opportunity to use solar pumps to replace targeted pneumatic injection pumps in our Alberta and British Columbia conventional areas.
 Pneumatic pumps are powered by pressurized natural gas from commercial pipelines which emit small volumes of methane.
 Solar pumps, alternatively, are powered by solar panels to operate the pumps and eliminate the need for pressurized natural gas.
 When compared to pneumatic pumps, solar pumps have low associated annual operating costs and emit zero GHG emissions.
-A project plan was constructed, targeting converting approximately 3,000 pneumatic pumps over the next three years.
-The project launched in January 2022 and is targeting methane emissions reductions of up to 270,000 tonnes CO2e/yr when completed.
+A project plan was constructed, targeting converting approximately 3,800 pneumatic pumps over the next three years.
+The project launched in January 2022 and is targeting methane emissions reductions of up to 361,000 tonnes CO2e/yr when completed. - Across our conventional and thermal field operations, our employees are using the Field Improvement Technique (FIT) to identify cost savings and methane reductions.
+Employees in our Medicine Hat District used the FIT process to identify a way to utilize unused horsepower from a natural gas engine to power an air compressor.
+This project converted the site from methane powered pneumatic control systems to instrument air, reducing methane emissions by 285 t CO2e/year.